 Be yourself and get to find out who the coaches recruiting you are.

-What really jumps out to you when reviewing a recruit’s highlight tape?
+LRT Sports: What really jumped out to you when reviewing a recruit’s highlight tape?

 Effort!!!
 Almost all high school players are lazy compared to the effort level we expect.
 When we see players sprint, get/stay in a stance, box out, hustle, and talk…IT STANDS OUT!!!

-When do you recommend recruits put together and share their highlight reels?
-Is it best to make their highlight reel during offseason, in the middle of season, or after each game?
+LRT Sports: When do you recommend recruits put together and share their highlight reels?
+Is it best to make their highlight reel during offseason, in the middle of the season, or after each game?

 Up to them and their family/resources.